ilterates/ihaveto.GO/README.md

 ## Technologies Used

-What technologies did you use to develop this project? (bullet points)
+What technologies did you use to develop this project?
 * Backend
   * Node.js
   * Express